 The HSI is a special case, in that when selected as a GPS HUD field, a small display is shown.
 A single tap (or double tap if that setting is enabled) on a HUD box containing the HSI results in a fully fledged HSI being displayed on the map as shown on the left in Image 11.2

 The yellow arrow (and text) is the GPS track.
 The purple arrow is the course to the next waypoint.
 There is an orange bug that can be tapped, held and moved to set a direction (i.e. a runway direction for situational awareness).
 The green text is the destination name and distance.
-The figure above shows a view of the HSI where the aircraft has drifted left of track.
+The figure above shows a view of the HSI where the aircraft has drifted right of track.
 This is indicated by the misalignment of the arrows and indeed the values reported on the HSI.
 The dots in the centre of the HSI represent 2 degrees per dot.

 Tap three times on the HSI to see a 70 degree view ahead of your track (as shown on the right in Image 11.2).
 Range buttons in the bottom left and right (+/-) can be used to increase or decrease the range, which is shown in green at the top left.
 ADs and ALAs are shown in their relative position and distance.
 Three taps gets you back to the original HSI display.